JohnGu9/react-material-components-web/README.md

 This library will block most of mdc default behave that keep the dom state sync with react state.
 Including some input element, the state will keep sync without call Event.preventDefault() conditionally (Checkbox, Radio and etc).

-But TextArea and TextField still keep normal react input control style.
-Use Event.preventDefault() to prevent state change conditionally.
+But Material Design 2 `TextArea` and `TextField` still keep normal react input control style.
+Use Event.preventDefault() to prevent state change conditionally in React 16 or before.
+Material Design 3 `TextField` will keep `value` sync without call Event.preventDefault().
+Just like React 18.

 ## Compatible with React 18